Wabinab/xenoblade-chronicles-2/src/22_escaping.md

 "**Pro-bably...
 You know,** this is what I like about you."

 He appreciated the help, but "This won't be easy..."
-He warned.

 "Oh, **quit it with your drama!** _When is_ anything ever easy for you?"